-The task this month from Belleau Kitchen was to select our 30th cookbook and then make the recipe from whatever was on page 30 – this is the 30th RR after all.
-I always approach Random Recipes with some trepidation as you just never know what you might get landed with, but off I went to Eat Your Books to find my 30th cookbook.
-In case you’ve missed it, I have a giveway running at the moment for a lifetime’s membership of Eat Your Books – I can’t recommend it highly enough.
 As it happened, I struck lucky and my 30th book was Nigella Lawson’s How to be a Domestic Goddess.
 For many years, this was the only book on my bookshelf dedicated to baking, so I know it well.
-Now that I have many others, I don’t use it as often; I was glad to be persuaded to renew my acquaintance.
-It also meant, that with any luck I might be able to enter this into Forever Nigella.
+Now that I have many others, I don’t use it as often.
+I was, therefore, really pleased for the excuse to renew my acquaintance.
+It also meant, that with any luck I might be able to enter my recipe into Forever Nigella.

-The next task was to go and find the book and turn to page 30 – Rhubarb Cornmeal Cake.
+The next task was to go and find the book and turn to page 30.
+It was Rhubarb Cornmeal Cake.
 Now this couldn’t have been more opportune.
 I made this cake once before, many years ago, so I already knew it was a good one.
-I was shortly to be baking for Liskeard’s first pop-up cafe and was wondering what gluten-free bake I could include.
-With a little tweaking, namely substituting the wheat flour for buckwheat, this would do very nicely, I thought.
-The addition of white chocolate could only improve things and would allow it to appear on Chocolate Log Blog.
-I’ve already established that rose and rhubarb make for a fine combination, so I wanted to include some rose syrup here for added interest.
+I was about to bake for Liskeard’s first pop-up cafe and I hadn’t yet come up with a gluten-free bake I could include.

-Rhubarb and Rose Polenta Cake
+Rhubarb Polenta Cake

 The bake came an honourable second behind the most popular one, the chocolate cake.
 Sadly, I didn’t get to try any, but I had very good feedback and all of it disappeared.
 The very first person to try anything was gluten intolerant, so she was delighted to have something tasty she could eat.